Domus Aurea: Palace on the Palatine

-The main part of the palace was probably on the Palatine Hill and a large and brilliantly decorated set of rooms has been located in the central part of hill under the Palace of Domitian.
+The main part of the palace was probably on the Palatine Hill and a large and brilliantly decorated set of rooms has been located in the central part of the hill under the Palace of Domitian.
 This site was excavated in 1721 when considerable damage was done during the excavations.
 The lower floors contained sunken gardens, two pavilions and an art gallery.

 In one of these rooms is a rich marble floor found under the oval fountain room of Domitian's Cenatio Iovis, and a rich nymphaeum with marble columns and bronze capitals.
 Today one corner of the nymphaeum has been rebuilt.

 The cryptoporticus of Nero that connected the palace with the nearby Domus Tiberiana was also part of the complex.
 It is 130 m long with mosaic floors and elaborate stucco ceiling decoration with vegetal elements and cupids.
 It lies beneath the Horti Farnesiani along one side of the Domus Tiberiana.

 The possible remains of Nero's rotating banquet hall and its underlying mechanism were unveiled by archaeologists on September 29, 2009.

 Today, one of the best-preserved parts of the palace is the block of 50 communal toilets which would have been used by slaves and workers in Nero's time.